anair-it/openshift-plus/logging/elasticsearch/README.md

 Elasticsearch can be secured through Okta and the default internal database.
 Users like admin, kibanaserver, fluentd and curator are created in the internal database.
 The custom _config.yml_ will enable Okta integration and use of the internal database uers.

 ## Okta integration
 Okta integration is done through SAML 2.0.
-Work with the security team to enbale SAML integration.
+Work with the security team to enable SAML integration.

 - Refer [Opendistro SAML setup](https://opendistro.github.io/for-elasticsearch-docs/docs/security-configuration/saml/)
 - Refer saml authc configuration in _conf/config.yml_